robbiebusinessacc/slowPaste/README.md

 # slowPaste

-Simulate human-like typing using Python, with the added feature of aborting the typing by pressing the `esc` key.
+Simulate human-like typing using Python with the added feature of adjustable speed.

 ## Features:
 - Simulates slow typing to mimic human input.